justinsbits/lab-api-aspnetcore-rest/README.md

 # lab-api-aspnetcore-rest
-Playground for playing with ASP.NET Core APIs
+Sandbox for playing with ASP.NET Core REST API